-Residential Inpatient Treatment for Alcohol & Drug Abuse
+Residential Inpatient Treatment Centers for Alcohol & Drug Abuse

-Intensive inpatient rehab programs, based upon each individual’s needs, offer individual, group and family counseling; educational sessions; life skills groups; discharge planning; and an introduction to the recovering community.
+Intensive inpatient residential treatment centers, based upon each individual’s needs, offer individual, group and family counseling; educational sessions; life skills groups; discharge planning; and an introduction to the recovering community.
 Spiritual exploration and relapse prevention are effectively integrated into the treatment process.

 This high intensity level of care is provided in a residential setting at Rosecrance Harrison Campus.
 Such a setting offers a safe, secure atmosphere in which patients can focus on their recovery.
 A typical length of stay is 35 to 40 days.
 Patients are housed separately in the Men’s Unit or the Women’s Unit.